gazebosim/docs/citadel/install.md

       (GUI does not render; instead of using `ign gazebo fuel.sdf` command, use `ign gazebo -s fuel.sdf` to start the server only).
  * Windows 10
-     * Ignition command line utilities do not work.
+     * Ignition command line utilities are not yet supported.
      * All packages up to but not including `ign-gazebo` are currently supported.
      * DART physics engine is not yet supported.